Big images of two-dimensional pseudorepresentations: Regularity and residual conjugate self-twists

-In Section \ref{conceptual interpretation of Bellaiche ring} we will assume that the order of $\det \ovl{\rho}$ is a power of 2, which is possible by twisting by Lemma \ref{detorder2}.
+In \cref{conceptual interpretation of Bellaiche ring} we will assume that the order of $\det \ovl{\rho}$ is a power of 2.
 A large part of the reason for that assumption is that it guarantees that $[\F \colon \E]$ can be taken to be a power of 2 as well, as the next lemma shows.
-We need this in an induction argument in Section \ref{conceptual interpretation of Bellaiche ring}.
+We need this in an induction argument in \cref{conceptual interpretation of Bellaiche ring}.
 Given any $\F$-valued function $f$ and any subfield $\F'$ of $\F$, let us write $\F'(f)$ for the subfield of $\F$ generated over $\F'$ by the values of $f$.

 \begin{lemma} Assume that the order of $\det \ovl{\rho}$ is a power of 2.
-Then the degree of $\F_p(\tr \ovl{\rho})$ over $\E$ is a power of 2. \end{lemma}
+Then the degree of $\F_p(\tr \ovl{\rho})$ over $\E$ is a power of~2. \end{lemma}

 \begin{proof} Let $d \coloneqq \det \ovl{\rho}$.
-Since the order of $d$ is a power of 2, the degree of $\E(d)$ over $\E$ is a power of 2.
+Since the order of $d$ is a power of 2, the degree of $\E(d)$ over $\E$ is a power of~2.
 But, for an arbitrary $g'\in\Pi$, the extension $\E(\tr \ovl{\rho}(g'))$ is at most quadratic over $\E(d)$ because $\tr \ovl{\rho}(g')$ satisfies